 Redwood is a tiny town located in the state of New York.
 With a population of 493 people and just one neighborhood, Redwood is the 884th largest community in New York.
-Redwood has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Redwood was built prior to World War II, making it one of the older and more historic towns in the country.

-Redwood is a decidedly white-collar town, with fully 92.55% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Redwood is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Redwood who work in teaching (26.71%), architecture and engineering (23.60%), and office and administrative support (9.94%).
+Redwood is a decidedly white-collar town, with fully 89.73% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Redwood is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Redwood who work in architecture and engineering (27.57%), teaching (24.86%), and management occupations (11.89%).

 Because of many things, Redwood is a great place for families with children to consider.
 First of all, many other families with children live here, making Redwood a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Redwood has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Redwood’s overall crime rate is lower than average for the country.

-In terms of college education, Redwood is nearly on par with the US average for all cities of 21.84%: 20.92% of adults 25 and older in Redwood have a bachelor's degree or advanced degree.
+The citizens of Redwood are slightly better educated than the national average of 21.84% for all cities and towns, with 24.16% of adults in Redwood having a bachelor's degree or advanced degree.

-The per capita income in Redwood in 2022 was $39,292, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $157,168 for a family of four.
+The per capita income in Redwood in 2022 was $41,058, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $164,232 for a family of four.
+However, Redwood contains both very wealthy and poor people as well.

 The people who call Redwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Redwood residents report their race to be White.
-Important ancestries of people in Redwood include German, Polish, European, Italian, and French.
+Important ancestries of people in Redwood include German, Italian, Irish, Scottish, and Polish.

 The most common language spoken in Redwood is English.
 Other important languages spoken here include Italian and Polish.